OpenDSA/OpenDSA/Doc/source/Configuration.rst

 * **title** - the title of the OpenDSA textbook

-* **output_dir** - the directory where the textbook materials will be placed
+* **book_dir** - the directory where the configured book directory will be created

-  * Files required to compile the book will be copied / written here, including modified version of the source RST files
+  * A new directory, named after the book, will be created at this location and serve as the output directory for the configuration process.
+Files required to compile the book will be copied / written to the output directory, including modified version of the source RST files

-  * If 'copy_static_files' is 'true', all files necessary to host an instance of OpenDSA will be contained within this directory
+    * Example: Assume "book_dir": "Books" and the name of the configuration file used is "CS3114.json", the output directory would be "Books/CS3114/"

-  * The compiled textbook will appear in 'build/html' within this directory
+  * The compiled textbook will appear in ``[book_dir]/[book name]/html``
   * This directory must be web accessible

 * **code_dir** - specifies the directory containing the source code to be used in textbook examples